haoyuanz13/Machine-Learning-in-Robotics/object_detection_GMM/README.md

 Typically, for each train image, we manually crop and label red barrel data, as well as other interest color, and then store them as _.npy_ format.
 Total four dataset types in the package:
 1. _red_barrel_: images used for training red color model from red barrel.
 2. _red_chair_: images used for training red color model from red chair.
 3. _other_red1/2_: images used for training red color model from other red objects.

+Corresponding trained GMMs:
+1. _GMM_redBarrel_: model of red barrel.
+2. _GMM_redChair_: model of red chairs.
+3. _GMM_redOther1_: model of part of other red objects, including red robotics, red wall.
+4. _GMM_redOther2_: model of part of other red objects, including red ball and red bicycle.

 Execution